liufuxiao/Upload-code/README.md

 Upload-code
 -------

+It is a Restful web service.

 # 1. Run:
-The only file you need to execute is `upload.js`.
+By local server，you need to execute `upload.js` to start it.

 ```shell
 node upload.js
 ```

-You are allowed to choose the destination you upload to：
+You are allowed to choose the destination you upload to by typing the url in the browser：

 1. Microsoft
 ```